18F/handbook/docs/05-engineering/README.md

 ### Facilitator: After the Engineering Call

 *   Inform the next person in the [schedule](https://git.civicactions.net/civicactions/engineering-call/blob/master/schedule.md) that they are responsible to be the facilitator for the next engineering call.
 If that person is unable to lead the next call, then they are responsible to ask the next person on the list.
-If that person is not responding (on vacation, etc) then you are responsible to ask the next person on the list.
+If that person is not responding (on vacation, etc.), then you are responsible to ask the next person on the list.
 *   Record the topic in our engineering-call git repository README.md file under "Past Feasts" (ask @daven for help if needed): <https://git.civicactions.net/civicactions/engineering-call>
 *   Add any other things to the git repo as you feel is appropriate.